Eye test cost Wales

 Are eye tests free in Wales?

-What does the Wales Eye Care Service cover that England does not?
+What does NHS Wales cover that England does not?

 How much does a private eye test cost in Wales?

-Age-based categories (under 25 or over 60) are confirmed by photo ID.
-Other categories follow the same NHS eligibility rules as England: benefit award letter for Universal Credit / JSA / ESA / Income Support / Pension Credit Guarantee Credit, diagnosis letter for medical conditions, or family declaration for the glaucoma family history rule.
+Age-based categories (under 16, under 19 in full-time education, or 60 and over) are confirmed by date of birth or student ID.
+Other categories follow the same evidence pattern as England: benefit award letter for Universal Credit / JSA / ESA / Income Support / Pension Credit Guarantee Credit, diagnosis letter for medical conditions, or self-declaration for the glaucoma family history rule.

 Do I get free glasses in Wales?

-Do all opticians in Wales offer the free WECS test?
+Do all opticians in Wales offer the free NHS test?

-Yes.
-Any optician with a Welsh General Ophthalmic Services contract delivers the WECS service, which includes all major UK chains (Specsavers, Boots Opticians, Vision Express, Asda Opticians) plus most Welsh independents.
+Any optician with a Welsh General Ophthalmic Services (WGOS) contract delivers the NHS-funded test, which includes all major UK chains (Specsavers, Boots Opticians, Vision Express, Asda Opticians) plus most Welsh independents.
 The clinical examination is identical regardless of provider.

 Sources